Why the LASIK Industry Trolls Refs & Umpires

 This viral momentum isn’t happening in a vacuum.

-Many media corporations and sports blogs may have behind-the-scenes partnerships or affiliate relationships with LASIK corporations, giving these campaigns an intentional boost.
-Others (including meme pages to fan-run accounts) just see an opportunity to capitalize on the attention and/or think it’s funny.
+Some media corporations and blogs may have behind-the-scenes partnerships or affiliate relationships with LASIK corporations, giving these campaigns an intentional boost.
+Others (including meme pages to fan-run accounts) just see an opportunity to capitalize on the attention aor think it’s funny.
 But either way, the end result is the same: the idea that LASIK is the go-to solution for poor vision gets reinforced over and over again.

-This referee-bashing campaign isn’t just clever advertising, it’s damage control.
-In the past couple of years, TikTok influencers, YouTube creators, and online forums have been flooded with stories of LASIK regret: chronic dry eyes and discomfort, blurry night vision, and long-term complications that weren’t properly explained beforehand.
+In the past couple of years, YouTubers, TikTok influencers, and online forums have been flooded the public with stories of LASIK regret: chronic dry eyes and discomfort, blurry night vision, and long-term complications that weren’t properly explained beforehand.

-The LASIK industry has noticed and felt the contraction.
-This campaign – with its entertaining joke-tweets and easy-to-share visuals – is likely the best they can do to shift the narrative back in their favor.
+The LASIK industry has absolutely noticed this and felt the contraction.
+This campaign – with its entertaining joke-tweets and easy-to-share visuals – is carefully coordinated damage control to try and shift the narrative back in their favor.

-Even the account behind it, LASIK.COM, is designed to shortcut the research process entirely.
-It sounds like the definitive source.
+Even the social media handle behind this campaign, LASIK.COM, is designed to shortcut the research process because it sounds like a definitive source.
 And in a world where many people click before they think, that branding alone is powerful.

 But branding isn’t safety, and internet virality definitely doesn’t translate to quality care.